chocolatey/choco/Scenarios.md

  * should not have warning package result
  * should not install a package in the lib directory
  * should not install the dependency in the lib directory

+#### when installing a package with dependencies and noshims

+ * should create a shim for the dependency
+ * should have shim targets
+ * should not create a shim for the package

+#### when installing a package with dependencies and noshimsglobal

+ * should have shim targets
+ * should not create a shim for the dependency
+ * should not create a shim for the package

 #### when installing a package with dependencies happy